rseah145/awesome-dots/README.md

 ### Requires further configuration to work on baremetal

 ### Follow the steps after using "archinstall" installation script with awesome as the desktop profile

+Install firacode nerd font via pacman. ```pacman -S ttf-firacode-nerd```

 clone this repo using ```git clone https://github.com/b00tl04d/awesome-dots.git```